aukspot/dles/README.md

 - [Fibble](https://fibble.xyz) - Wordle but it lies to you.
 (Like Lirdle)
 - [Flipple](https://flipple.clevergoat.com) - Transform the starting word to the target word by changing one letter at a time
 - [Fluxis](https://www.theatlantic.com/games/fluxis/) - Complete the chain by entering words that satisfy their category and build off the previous word.
 (From The Atlantic)
+- [FoxiMax](https://foximax.com) - Reveal the secret word by guessing letters, but each wrong guess adds another word to solve.
 - [Freestyle](https://playfreestyle.co) - Find 13 words that rhyme with today's word.
 The more syllables, the better!
 - [Fusele](https://fusele.netlify.app/?daily) - A Wordle variant in which each row has a unique twist.
 - [Gisnep](https://gisnep.com) - Solve the daily quote with the letters above each column.